abdwiqb/Pygame-Pong/README.md

 - New balls can be spawned
 - Every time a ball hits it can change the paddles or its own size/speed
 - W/S for OP, UP/DOWN arrow keys for PL

--- Plan to add a with AI version